An economic system for living inside the Earth’s limits indefinitely, through markets rather than central planning.

 What remains when labor is worthless?
 Raw resources.
 The physical limits of the Earth.
 The government must step in to regulate every use of resources, and that regulatory apparatus will have to grow until it touches nearly all economic activity.
 Capitalism will have reproduced central planning through the back door, as the environmental protection bureaucracy becomes the planning committee deciding who may use which resources and how much.

-Free Market Ecology replaces the labor markup with something more powerful: the markup of resources.
+Free Market Ecology replaces the labor markup with a successor: the markup of resources.

-Every significant natural resource and environmental externality is tracked through Resource Usage Rights (RURs), capped units that travel with materials through the entire supply chain.
+The resources and externalities whose physical scarcity genuinely binds are tracked through Resource Usage Rights (RURs), capped units that travel with materials through the entire supply chain.
+The set of tracked dimensions is deliberately bounded — a few dozen globally standardized units at most, with everything outside the set handled in ordinary money, as today.
 A producer who uses resources more efficiently than competitors can mark up the RURs in their products and keep the difference as profit.
-This is structurally identical to how capitalism marks up labor, but it operates across hundreds of resource dimensions simultaneously.
+This is structurally identical to how capitalism marks up labor, but it operates across dozens of resource dimensions simultaneously.

 Consider a rare earth processor who develops clean technology that eliminates the acid lakes created by conventional processing.
 As described in The Rare Earth Tailing Pond Dilemma, the clean processor borrows almost no acid-land-damage RURs (because the actual damage is near zero), but sells the product at a markup that reflects the damage consumers would otherwise accept from dirty competitors.
 The entire spread between near-zero actual damage and the market price of damage becomes profit, paid in freed-up pieces of the Earth’s carrying capacity.

 This is not one markup engine like capitalism has.
-It is hundreds of markup engines running simultaneously, each directing entrepreneurial energy toward a specific dimension of ecological efficiency.
+It is dozens of markup engines running simultaneously, each directing entrepreneurial energy toward a specific dimension of ecological efficiency.
 The cumulative force of these engines would drive resource-saving innovation with the same relentless intensity that capitalism’s single labor markup drove labor-saving innovation for three centuries.
+A traditional economist would object that we already have tools for this: Pigouvian taxes, carbon credits, tradeable permits.
+But each of these tools fails in a way that resource markups do not.

 Most critically, all of these tools operate on one dimension at a time.
 A carbon tax addresses carbon.
 A water rights market addresses water.
 A fishing quota addresses fish.
 This is not a design limitation that cleverer policy could fix.
 It reflects a physical reality: fresh water is not carbon.
 Nitrogen runoff is not habitat loss.
 These are fundamentally different ecological constraints that cannot be collapsed into a single metric without destroying the information the system needs to function.
 Non-fungibility across resource dimensions is physics, not a design choice.